microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 Returns a matrix for transforming from world-space to object-space.

-Returns an identity matrix if the `HitObject` does not encode a hit.
+Returns a zero matrix with ones on the diagonal if the `HitObject` does not encode a hit.

 The only difference between this and `HitObject::GetWorldToObject4x3()` is the matrix is transposed – use whichever is convenient.